OKitel/nodejs2021Q4-service/README.md

 ## Description

 This application is a [Trello](https://trello.com/) competitor.
-It can be used for managing tasks and boards.
+It can be used for managing tasks and boards, uploading files.
 Backend is written in [Typescript](https://www.typescriptlang.org/) and uses [Nest](https://github.com/nestjs/nest).
 It may be used on every type of OS because it works inside isolated [Docker](https://www.docker.com/) containers.
 Data is stored inside [PostgreSQL](postgresql.org) database.

 ## Downloading